 Your thoughts will crystallize.

-It’s obvious when someone worked super hard to produce a piece of content.
+It’s obvious when someone worked super hard to produce a piece of information.

-That’s because the more effort you put into a piece of content, the better it will be.
+That’s because the more effort you put into a piece of information, the better it will be.

-The better content is, the more backlinks you will attract.
+The better information is, the more backlinks you will attract.

 But you HAVE to be consistent.